BazaroZero/aphorism/README.md

 Yandex.Lyceum Flask project

 Aphorism is the REST API of a new social networking concept or we can call it a podcast platform.
-Posts can only consist of short captions and a voice message
+Posts can only consist of short captions and a voice message.
+At the moment the backend is ready.
+The web version will most likely be developed later.

 ## Description 📋
  - Each user will have his own profile with gravatar, where you can post, see statistics, change status